UoMResearchIT/shell-programming-course/_episodes/05-bash_logic_and_maths.md

 ## Integer Maths

 Bash variables are, in the general context, treated as strings.
-Integer maths can be carried out using 'arithmetic expansion', using a math context to tell the interpreter when to do this.
+Integer maths can be carried out using 'arithmetic expansion', using a maths context to tell the interpreter when to do this.
 The recommended method for this is using `$(( ))`:
 ~~~
 i=3